For 100 years

 about how it came about, the people who were involved, and what kind

 of church this is.
-They are probably unavailable at the
+They are probably no longer available at the

 papers' current web sites, however.

-Please look at the articles below that describe this church in
+Please look at the articles below that describe this kind of church in

 much greater detail.
 As you can clearly see from reading these essays, we